Fricsion/Fricsion.github.io/src/myarchwiki/Arch_installation.md

 ## When you cannot see the entire screen
 Install fbset
 Use

 `fbset -xres 2000 -yres 1200`

 Or something like that

 # Post Installation
 ## Fix WiFi adapter not recognized issue
-Use
-`lspci -k`
-to show drivers in use.
+Use `lspci -k` to show drivers in use.

 Find the Wi-Fi adapter (most likely the Broadcom one)

-If the kernel driver in use is either bcma-pci-bridge or b43-pci-bridge, I need this process
+If the kernel driver in use is either `bcma-pci-bridge` or `b43-pci-bridge`, I need this process

 ### procedure